Meadowlands Grand Prix

 The Meadowlands Grand Prix was a CART IndyCar race held at the Meadowlands Sports Complex in East Rutherford, New Jersey from 1984 until 1991.
 The event was the first major auto race in the New York City metropolitan area since the 1937 Vanderbilt Cup, and came with high expectations, including the potential of rivaling the Indianapolis 500 in stature, and crowds of up to 60,000.

-After only eight years, and two separate course layouts, the event proved to be unpopular and a money-loser.
+The 1988 race saw a late-race battle for the lead between Al Unser Jr. and Emerson Fittipaldi, and in 1989, it was the venue for the final victory for the Cosworth DFX/DFS.
+However, after eight years, and two separate course layouts, the event was cancelled due to poor attendance and lack of profitability.
 Both course layouts were criticized, and the event is generally regarded as one of the worst CART races in the series' history.
-Despite its negative legacy, the event holds some distinctions, including a notable late-race duel between Al Unser Jr. and Emerson Fittipaldi in 1988, and in 1989 the milestone final victory for the Cosworth DFX/DFS.

 History

 In 1982, Formula One announced a race in the New York City area for the 1983 season.
 However, the race, which was to take place in Flushing Meadows-Corona Park, was first postponed, then canceled.
 At the same time, CART and the Meadowlands Sports Complex in East Rutherford, New Jersey, with the help of Long Beach promoter Chris Pook, announced a race for the 1984 season.
 The race would take place on a 15-turn, 1.682 mi, temporary road course set up in the parking lots around Giants Stadium.

 The inaugural event's purse of $536,000 made it the richest race in CART history apart from Indianapolis.
 The race carried high expectations, was televised nationally, and came on the heels of high-profile successes at former Formula One events in Long Beach and Las Vegas.
 A crowd of 50,000 was expected.
 During practice and qualifying, drivers criticized the tight nature of the course.
 The race began on a damp track, and Mario Andretti led all 100 laps to win.
 Despite the rainy weather, 34,388 spectators watched the race.

 The 1985 event saw better weather and better attendance, but still fell short of expectations.
 The organizers signed a 3-year contract to continue the race, but the circuit's parking lot nature, giving neither the park-like setting of a natural terrain road course nor the atmosphere of a downtown street race, began to draw criticism from drivers and journalists.
 In 1988, officials changed the layout to a 1.217 mi semi-oval layout surrounding Brendan Byrne Arena in an attempt to improve competition and sight lines for spectators, and the race attracted a record 45,025.
-In addition, new race sponsor Marlboro offered a $1 million bonus for any driver who could win at the Meadowlands, Michigan, and the Marlboro Challenge in Miami in the same season; no driver would ever win the bonus.
+In addition, new race sponsor Marlboro offered a $1 million bonus for any driver who could win at the Meadowlands, Michigan, and the Marlboro Challenge in Miami in the same season; no driver ever won the bonus.
+In the 1988 race, Al Unser Jr. and Emerson Fittipaldi touched while battling for the lead, and Fittipaldi veered into a bank of tire barriers.
+Unser Jr. went on to win.